Because of the Coronavirus public health crisis, there have been some temporary changes to the asylum and immigration process.

 Reporting to the Home Office

-Detention centres are now closed to visitors, apart from in exceptional circumstances.
+Detention centres are closed to visitors, apart from in exceptional circumstances.

 SUPPORT OUR WORK

 On reaching the UK, people face a hostile environment.
 Without help, many will be forcibly sent back to the wars, persecution and misery they have fled.